BfdCampos/source_db/README.md

-# dbt-source_db
+# dbt source_db

-The `dbt-source_db` package allows you to specify the source database that dbt should read from.
+The `source_db` package allows you to specify the source database that dbt should read from.
 This enables reading from one database and writing to another.

 ## Getting Started